 Please join us each Sunday and help build the groundswell.
 The collaboration of grassroots organizers, lobbyists, and professionals is dedicated to promoting and educating folks across the United States of America to empowering women around the world.

 CALL IN #: (563) 999-2090 CONFERENCE #: 898879

 Helene de Boissiere Swanson co-founded Katrina’s Dream along with her late husband William Gaines Swanson and father-in-law the Rev. George Gaines Swanson and the Rev. Robert T. Coolidge in the days following her mother-in-law’s death.
 She took vows with and serves Bishop Musonda Selwyn Mwamba the Honorary Bishop of Chelmsford.
 She is Administrative Assistant for St. Mark’s Episcopal / Anglican Church, in Silver Spring, Maryland.
-She dreams of world where believers and non-believers alike dialogue through “Love Co-exisitence” and come together utilizing the African way of “Ubunto” to address issues as the arise that affect humanity and planet.
+She dreams of the world where believers and non-believers alike dialogue through “Love Co-exisitence” and come together utilizing the African way of “Ubunto” to address issues as the arise that affect humanity and the planet.

 Sharon J. Hill: Public Eye Report Hill is the Principle of Public Eye Relations, human relations, and multi-media consulting service, located in Powder Springs, Georgia.
 An advocate and community leader serving with local and national organizations, Hill has facilitated program development, capacity building, organized for effective impact, and guided digital media imprinting, for effective global outreach.